 A degree may open the door to a variety of opportunities and diverse career paths.
 The degree programs offered at AIU will not necessarily lead to the featured careers.
 This collection of articles is intended to help inform and guide you through the process of determining which level of degree and types of certifications align with your desired career path.

 Being “a jack of all trades but master of none” can be helpful when approaching many diverse tasks, but that approach doesn't always cut it when you're pursuing IT career paths.
-Many careers, especially those in information technology, require high levels of sophistication and specialization, so the more you have to offer in one specific area, the better.
-The objective is to choose an IT degree program specialization that best fits your goals and interests.
+Many careers, especially those in information technology, require high levels of sophistication and concentration, so the more you have to offer in one specific area, the better.
+The objective is to choose an IT degree program concentration that best fits your goals and interests.

 Once you've got it figured out and you've decided to pursue an IT degree program, you can take classes directly related to your field of interest, and work to prepare for the real world by sharpening your knowledge and skills in the exact areas in which you want to work.
-You can begin by exploring four popular types of IT degree programs and specializations below.
+You can begin by exploring four popular types of IT degree programs and concentrations below.